gotoplanb/hello/javascript/create-react-app/REAMDE.md

 * Add the HelloWorld component.
 * Update `stories/index.js` to look for `*.stories.js` in same path as components.
 * Add the HelloWorldList component with a decorator to have max-width.
+* Write Jest test for Button as practice.

 ## Create a Restify server secured with Stormpath